 1. Know How You Spend Your Time

 The biggest mistake is to spend your work time on the wrong things.
-It’s not wrong to let off steam on say, Instagram or YouTube, but it should not reach the point where you’re distracted every five minutes.
+It’s not wrong to let off steam on social media, but it should not reach the point where you’re distracted every five minutes from your daily tasks.